senhasegura/dsmcli/README.md

 ## Using DSM CLI as Running Belt

-The CLI can be executed in two main modes: RunB and Kubernetes.
-In this section we are going to explain the usage through the RunB option.
+As for today, senhasegura DSM CLI can only be executed as Running Belt.

-As an executable binary, its installation is quite simple.
+As an executable binary, the installation is quite simple.
 Before deploying the plugin it is important to have a configured application using OAuth 2.0 and an authorization on senhasegura DSM.
 For more information on how to register applications and authorizations, please check the DSM manual in [Help Center](https://docs.senhasegura.io/?utm_source=Github&utm_medium=Link&utm_campaign=dsm_cli).

-The first thing needed is to the executable into a directory of your environment or CI/CD tool together with a configuration file for authentication on senhasegura DSM.
+The first thing needed is to place the executable into a directory of your environment or CI/CD tool together with a configuration file for authentication on senhasegura DSM.
 After that, DSM CLI need information from the configured application such as its name, system and environment so it can retrieve the secrets.

 For the configuration file, it should be a .yaml file containing the following information from senhasegura DSM: